Numilou/Management/README.md

 + Requirements specifications used throughout the testing lifecycle;
 + Requirements specifications used throughout the testing lifecycle and etc.

-> But I have to inform you that access to these documents is limited to commenting rights!👀
+> But I have to inform you that access to these documents is limited to commenting rights!⭐

-> You also need to make a request for access to the space 👀
+> You also need to make a request for access to the space ⭐

 <h4 align="center"> Enjoy reading it!</h4>